 Your garage may be a vulnerable point for intruders who are trying to make their way into your home — no, we aren’t talking about burglars.
 Your garage may be the best access point for termites, a…Read More

 Effective termite control starts with some essential steps.
 First, a thorough inspection of the home or building should be carried out by a professional inspector.
 Someone with years of experience in the termite control sector brings a necessary level of know-how and judgement to the process of determining where and how to treat the termites in your home or building.

-Hi-Tech Termite Control specializes exclusively in termite infestations.
-We bring a depth of experience to the table unmatched by most pest control companies.
+Hi-Tech Termite Control specializes in termite control services in Los Angeles, San Diego, and Orange County.
+We bring a depth of experience to the table unmatched by other pest control companies.

 Inspections for termite control should cover both the primary structure and its surroundings.
 This includes the crawl space under the floor and the attic (if accessible).
 It also includes any other adjacent timber structures, tool sheds, and garages.
 Detached structures will be inspected upon request.
 Potential conditions in the surroundings that could lead to termite infestation will be noted.

 The resultant report will detail the most appropriate plan of action for termite control.
 This may include: